Boris-Barboris/dsubs/arch/Roadmap.rst

     - Image - generic render target to display graphical information.
         No need for fancy scaling or zooming, just display image.
     - use viewport to force element boundaries and provide guaranteed overlap protection.
-May be too expensive on OpenGL side.
+May be expensive on OpenGL side.
 Benefits only labels and buttons, probably not worth it.
 Obligatory for text box.
     + Control content cannot dictate control size, because such scheme always backfires (HTML is a good example).
     + input focus handling, capturing.
-    - before\after GuiRender event.
+    + before\after GuiRender event.

 On mouse input:
     GUI elements are static, it's reasonable to handle mouse events only when